Montessori Weaning Tables

-Of course, with benefits come downside. the biggest downside is mess.
+Of course, with benefits come a downside. the biggest downside is the mess.
 Having an infant sit on their own will undoubtedly cause loads more of a mess than a high chair.
 It will also be more of a hassle for the parents as the child is not sitting next to them at the table.
 But, we aren't doing Montessori for ourselves, we are doing it for our kids and that means sacrifice.
-Sacrifice that will pay huge dividends in your child's life.
+The sacrifice that will pay huge dividends in your child's life.

 So, what do you need to be prepared for Montessori style weaning?
 Here is a list

 There are lots of options out there on weaning tables and I would say you can't really go wrong, but there are a couple options I am fond of.